Aaditya-T/microProject-Sem1/README.md

 2. Calls the `tokenize` function, passing the input string as an argument.
 3. The `tokenize` function tokenizes the input string into an array of tokens, where each token is either an operator or an operand.
 4. The main function calls the `eval1` function passing the number of tokens as an argument.
 5. The `eval1` function evaluates the '^' and '!' operators by iterating through the `tokens` array from left to right and performs the power and factorial operation respectively on the operands that come before and after the operator.
+It also evaluates the brackets with the help of a temp array.
 6. The main function calls the `eval2` function passing the number of tokens as an argument.
 7. The `eval2` function evaluates the '*','/' and '%' operators by iterating through the `tokens` array from left to right and performs the multiplication, division and modulus operation respectively on the operands that come before and after the operator.
 8. The main function calls the `eval3` function passing the number of tokens as an argument.